kirkseytc/MantaRay/README.md

 ## How to Use It

-To use MantaRay, open a Terminal* and type this command to check if you have java installed.
+To use MantaRay, open a Terminal* and type this command to check if you have Java installed.
 ```bash
 java --version
 ```
-If you do not, the link to the download is right [here](https://www.java.com/en/download/).
+If you do not have Java, the link to the download it is right [here](https://www.java.com/en/download/).

-Once you have java installed, open another Terminal* in the location of the mantaRay.jar file (or cd to it in the same Terminal*).
+Once you have Java installed, open another Terminal* in the location of the mantaRay.jar file (or cd to it in the same Terminal*).

 Then to run the application, type the command:
 ```bash